Cold Case (film): Release

-The film was initially planned for a direct-to-digital release in December 2020, was later delayed due to post-production difficulties.
-In the process, the producers later planned for a theatrical release, since theatres were allowed to operate with 50% occupancy, and fixed the date as 4 March 2021.
-But the film was postponed indefinitely, and producers reinstated the decision to release on over-the-top media service as the functioning of theatres were affected due to the second wave of COVID-19.
-Anto Joseph officially announced the plans of digital release, with the streaming rights of Cold Case and the Fahadh Faasil-starrer Malik, were sold to Amazon Prime Video.
+Cold Case was initially planned as a direct-to-video release in December 2020, but was postponed due to post-production delays.
+The makers later opted for a theatrical release, since theatres were allowed to operate with 50% occupancy, fixing the date as 4 March 2021.
+However, the film was postponed indefinitely, with the makers reinstating the decision to release the film on an over-the-top media service due to the functioning of theatres being affected due to the second wave of the COVID-19 pandemic.
+Anto Joseph, the film's producer, officially announced plans for a digital release, with the streaming rights of the film and Fahadh Faasil's Malik being sold to Amazon Prime Video.